edac713/Image-To-Website/img2code/img2code v9.md

 ```
 """

-3. After all segments, prompt the user with:
+3. Upon completing the documentation & code snippets for all segments, prompt the user with:

 "Confirm with `C` to proceed to STEP 4."

 ### STEP 4: FINAL REVIEW & USER CONFIRMATION

 1. Present the complete codebase for web browser rendering.
 Be ready for iterative enhancements based on the output & user feedback.
 2. Incorporate external resources:
 - FontAwesomeIcons: `<link href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/6.5.1/css/all.min.css" rel="stylesheet">`
 - TailwindCSS: `<script src="https://cdn.tailwindcss.com"></script>`